-Grade 3 B It includes the entire style and the stigma, all attached.
+Grade 3 B It includes the entire style and the attached stigma.

 You can make sure you buy the most authentic and best quality without being conned or scammed with this information.

-This red spice is export quality from Pampore Kashmir it is bit expensive.
-But if you ignore to the price and calculate it on the basis of number of threads or strands.
+This red spice is export quality from Pampore, Kashmir; it is a bit expensive.
+But if you ignore the price and calculate it based on many threads or strands.

-You get in 1 Gm or 1 kg price. for example if you buy 1 gm safran It last for nearly one and half month even if you use it daily.
-Then this price is lowest only.
+You get in 1 Gm or 1 kg price.
+For example, if you buy 1 gm Safran, It lasts for nearly one and a half months even if you use it daily.
+Then this price is the lowest only.

-If you need to buy 1 kg of this spice you can contact on email@example.com
+If you need to buy 1 kg of this spice, you can contact email@example.com.

 In addition to its use in cooking, saffron has a long history of medicinal use.
 It is believed to have anti-inflammatory properties, and some studies have suggested that it may benefit mood, sleep, and digestion.